4np/grails-uploadr/README.md

 # About
 This plugin allows dragging and dropping files on your browser window to upload them.
 It works out of the box, and it is also possible to add custom (javascript / ajax) event handlers and add initial files.

+_**NOTE: Due to shifting focus and time constraints I do not maintain this plugin anymore.
+If you are interested to take over, feel free contact me and fork the project**_

 ![example](https://dl.dropbox.com/s/yjkgq00jd7l6oca/uploadr-blank.png?dl=1)

 Screenshot showing 6 files being uploaded (2 are done and 4 uploads in progress):